kubermatic/docs/content/kubermatic/master/tutorials_howtos/networking/ipam/_index.en.md

 ```

 ## Input resource (IPAMPool)
 KKP exposes a global-scoped Custom Resource Definition (CRD) `IPAMPool` in the seed cluster.
 The administrators are able to define the `IPAMPool` CR with a specific name with multiple pool CIDRs with predefined allocation ranges tied to specific datacenters.
+The administrators can also manage the IPAM pools via [API endpoints]({{< relref "../../../references/rest_api_reference/#/ipampool" >}}) (`/api/v2/seeds/{seed_name}/ipampools`).

 E.g. containing both allocation types for different datacenters:
 ```yaml